iyannsch/iyannsch/README.md

 💬 I am currently finishing my M.Sc. in Computer Science at [TUM](https://www.tum.de/en/) and specialize in awesome DevOps, scalable distributed systems and software management.

-🔭 Recent enjoying: Rapid NextJS Development
+🔭 Recent enjoying: Serverless deployments and endless scalability 🚀

 🌱 In my free time, I am interested in tinkering with microcontrollers and hobby gardening